MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-auto-scale.md

 # Using Autoscale with Power BI Premium

 Power BI Premium offers scale and performance for Power BI content in your organization.
-With Power BI Premium Gen2 (Preview), many improvements are introduced including enhanced performance, greater scale, improved metrics.
+With Power BI Premium Gen2, many improvements are introduced including enhanced performance, greater scale, improved metrics.
 In addition, Premium Gen2 enables customers to automatically add compute capacity to avoid slowdowns under heavy use, using **Autoscale**.

 :::image type="content" source="media/service-premium-auto-scale/premium-auto-scale-09.png" alt-text="Screenshot of using auto-scale in Power BI Premium.":::